 The Library began funding additional hours in Spring 2010, when a Student Government (SG) project pushed for extended hours.

 On a campus with a large population of non-traditional, commuter and working students, the Library would see about 400-500 students during the overnight hours, and upwards of 1,000 during midterm and finals week, Garrison said.

-During the first two semesters of operation, the Library funded the additional hours, which cost about $136,000, through its carry-forward cash reserves.
+During the first two semesters of operation, the Library funded the additional hours, which surmount to about $136,000, through its carry-forward cash reserves.
 After those funds were dried, the Office of Student Success funded the operation through one-time expenditures.

-But now, Garrison, who said his staff “fought tooth and nail” until last week to keep the Library open 24/5, said as the university undergoes spending reductions, there are no longer funds for keeping the Library open during extended hours.
+But now, Garrison, who said his staff “fought tooth and nail” until last week to keep the Library open 24/5, said as the university undergoes spending reduction, there are no longer funds for keeping the Library open.